nuuuwan/news_lk3_data/README.md

 *2024-02-20 06:47:00* · [`adaderanalk`](https://www.adaderana.lk/news/97398/suspected-drug-trafficker-injured-in-shooting-at-borella) · `en`

-A 38-year-old person, said to be involved in drug dealings and recently released from prison, has been shot and injured near a housing complex at Ananda Rajakaruna Mawatha in Borella, police said.
+A 38-year-old person, said to be involved in drug dealings and who was recently released from prison on bail, has been shot and injured near a housing complex at Ananda Rajakaruna Mawatha in Borella, police said.

+The gunshot victim is currently receiving treatment at the Colombo National Hospital, police reported.

+According to police, an unidentified individual had arrived on a motorcycle and opened fire at the victim last night.
+The exact motive behind the shooting is yet to be ascertained.

+Investigations have revealed, however, that the victim, identified as a member of an organized crime syndicate, is also a large-scale drug trafficker, and was granted bail on 05 February from a case related to drug-trafficking.

+Further investigations into the apprehension of the shooter are being carried out by the Borella Police.

 ◼️